-Mobile Bar wins 2022 Mandan Business Pitch Challenge
+Mobile bar wins 2022 Mandan Business Pitch Challenge

 In 2021, two best friends started the business of their dreams by providing wine on the go.

-Bubbles and Brews is meant to be an interactive staple piece for your event and it’s done just that.
-It recently became the winner of the 2022 Mandan Business Pitch Challenge.
+Bubbles and Brews ND is meant to be an interactive staple piece for your event and it’s done just that — it recently became the winner of the 2022 Mandan Business Pitch Challenge.

 “We were putting our heads together and wanted to bring something to Bismarck and Mandan that was unique, provided a memorial experience, and could serve a large target market in,” said Hartman.